Collection of terms and definitions related to ShipStation's integrated partners.

 Enterprise resource planning often integrates accounts payable, order tracking, stock-monitoring, and customer management systems to be accessed through one application with one interface.

-- Excise Duty
+Excise Duty

 A tax imposed on goods for their production, licensing, and sale.
 Such fees are charged on alcohol or tobacco imported into the UK from outside the EU.
 The charges are applied by Border Force on behalf of HMRC.
 At the end of the Brexit transition period, excise duties are expected to apply for goods coming into the UK from the EU.

-- Harmonization Tariff System Code (HTS, HTSUS Code)
+Harmonization Tariff System Code (HTS Code)

 Also known as the Harmonized Tariff Schedule Code, this is a 10-digit import classification system for internationally traded products.
 An HTSUS code takes the same form as an HS Code for the first six digits and then has four differing last digits.
-This internationally recognized commodity description is set by the U.S. International Trade Commission (ITC).
+This internationally recognized commodity description is set by the US International Trade Commission (ITC).

-You can add harmonization codes to your customs declarations either manually in the order details, or by adding them to their product details.
+You can add harmonization codes to your customs declarations either manually in the order details or by adding them to their product details.
 While not always required, it is recommended for international shipments.
 All U.S. importers should know and use the correct HTSUS codes because this classification is the basis for how commodity duties are assessed.

 See also Harmonized System Codes.

-- Harmonized System Codes (HS Codes, HS Numbers)
+Harmonized System Codes (HS Code)

 An internationally standardized system of names and numbers used to classify globally traded products.
 The codes are required on customs declaration forms CN22 and CN23 for goods sent to other countries.
-Each commodity group is identified by a six-digit code used to identify the duty and tax rates for specific types of products..
+Each commodity group is identified by a six-digit code used to identify the duty and tax rates for specific types of products.
 The system was developed by the World Customs Organization and is used by over 200 countries as a basis for their customs tariffs.

 See also Harmonization Tariff System code.

-- International Commercial Terms (INCOTERM)
+International Commercial Terms (INCOTERM)

 Incoterms or International Commercial Terms are a series of pre-defined commercial terms that relate to international commercial law.
-Published by the International Chamber of Commerce (ICC), these terms are widely used in international commercial transactions or procurement processes and their use is encouraged by trade councils, courts, and international lawyers.
+Published by the International Chamber of Commerce (ICC), these terms are widely used in international commercial transactions or procurement processes, and their use is encouraged by trade councils, courts, and international lawyers.
 The terms exist as an international standard to protect buyers and sellers and to regulate the payment terms for the receiver of the goods.

-- International Transaction Number (ITN)
+International Transaction Number (ITN)

-An International Transaction Number (ITN) is the number assigned to a shipment confirming that the Automated Export System (AES) accepted the Electronic Export Information (EEI) and has it on file.
+The number assigned to a shipment confirming that the Automated Export System (AES) accepted the Electronic Export Information (EEI) and has it on file.
 Every AES shipment must have a unique ITN.

-- Return Merchandise Authorization (RMA)
+Return Merchandise Authorization (RMA)

 An authorization number or character sequence (typically) that must be displayed on or included with a returned product's packaging.
 This serves as part of the process of returning a product to receive a refund, replacement, or repair.